pekelund-dev/codex-test/infra/prod/README.md

 This configuration provisions the production-grade pklnd footprint in Google Cloud with Terraform.
 It creates the receipts bucket, Artifact Registry repositories, runtime service accounts (including an upload account), and Cloud Run services for the web app and receipt processor.
 By default, resources match the names used by the existing deployment scripts (`pklnd-web`, `pklnd-receipts`, `cloud-run-runtime`, `receipt-processor`, `receipt-uploads`, and the `web`/`receipts` repositories).

+To stay within Google Cloud's Always Free allowances where possible (Cloud Run, Cloud Storage, and Secret Manager), deploy in a US region such as `us-central1`.
+The defaults and examples below reflect that choice; change only if you have latency or residency requirements in another region.

 ## Usage

 ```bash